-Cambridge English Language Assessment recently completed a collaborative study on the impact of two of its most popular exams in Chinese schools.
+Cambridge Assessment English has completed a collaborative study on the impact of two of its most popular exams in Chinese schools.

-Working with researchers led by Professor Xiangdong Gu of Chongqing University, the Cambridge team focused on the perceptions held by parents of the impact on Chinese students of two qualifications, Cambridge English: Key (KET) for Schools and Cambridge English: Preliminary (PET) for Schools.
+Working with researchers led by Professor Xiangdong Gu of Chongqing University, Cambridge English focused on the perceptions held by parents of the impact on Chinese students of two qualifications, A2 Key for Schools and B1 Preliminary for Schools.
 Both qualifications were introduced in China in 2009, and are now widely used.